KholdStare/haskell-intro/markdown/slides.md

 ## Haskell

 * Haskell is unlike any other language
-* Language Design decisions opose the status quo
+* Language Design decisions oppose the status quo
     * But brilliantly so
 * Many advantages gained as a result
-    * It's fun to program again!
+    * Plus, it's fun to program again!

 ![](images/HaskellLogo.jpg)